cbaldassano/MVPA-Decoding/README.txt

 % valFlags: which testing conditions to use for tuning hyperparameters (0/1)
 % excludeRun: whether to disallow testing and training in the same run
 % blockVoting: whether each block should take a majority vote to determine category
-% numvox: number of voxels to use (chosen by visual response z-score), use -1 to use all voxels
+% numvox: number of voxels to use (chosen by non-zero vs. zero timepoint z-score),
+%     Use -1 to use all voxels
 %     Can also be given as a fraction [0 1]
 % quiet: set to 1 to suppress extra output

+% Outputs:
-% Output: a vector of accuracies for each testing condition
+% accs: a vector of accuracies for each testing condition
+% confmats (optional): a num conditions x num test cats x num test cats
+% matrix showing counts of actual categories (dim 2) vs predicted categories (dim 3)
+% These counts are in TRs, or in blocks if blockVoting is enabled
+% If there is only one condition, the first dimension is removed

 % Examples
 % Assume we have 4 stimuli: